react-navigation/react-navigation/.github/PULL_REQUEST_TEMPLATE.md

 Describe the **steps to test this change** so that a reviewer can verify it.
 Provide screenshots or videos if the change affects UI.

 The change must pass lint, typescript and tests.

+Make sure to [add a changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) (by `yarn changeset`) when the proposed change has an impact on a react-navigation release.